kubeflow/examples/e2e/README.md

 Your cluster must:

-- Be at least version 1.9
+- Be at least version 1.9 with VolumeScheduling feature gate enabled
 - Have access to an S3-compatible object store ([Amazon S3](https://aws.amazon.com/s3/), [Google Storage](https://cloud.google.com/storage/docs/interoperability), [Minio](https://www.minio.io/kubernetes.html))
 - Contain 3 nodes of at least 8 cores and 16 GB of RAM.